yizzy/sure/README.md

 Join us?

-[^^^ STOPPED EDITING HERE ^^^]

-## Maybe Hosting
+## Hosting ~Maybe~Sure

-Maybe is a fully working personal finance app that can be [self hosted with Docker](docs/hosting/docker.md).
+Sure is a fully working personal finance app that can be [self hosted with Docker](docs/hosting/docker.md).

 ## Forking and Attribution

-This repo is no longer maintained.
-You’re free to fork it under the AGPLv3.
+This repo is a community fork of the no longer maintained Maybe Finance one.
+You’re free to fork it under the AGPLv3 but we prefer if you stay here and contribute.
 To stay compliant and avoid trademark issues:

 - Be sure to include the original [AGPLv3 license](https://github.com/maybe-finance/maybe/blob/main/LICENSE) and clearly state in your README that your fork is based on Maybe Finance but is **not affiliated with or endorsed by** Maybe Finance Inc.
 - "Maybe" is a trademark of Maybe Finance Inc. and therefore, use of it is NOT allowed in forked repositories (or the logo)